 - Respect your beta readers’ time.
 Be grateful for your beta readers, and give them guidelines such as the deadline for their view.

-- Respect your beta readers’ opinion.
-Once you receive their feedback, check to see if any patterns in their opinions emerge and use it to improve what you’ve written.
+- Respect your beta readers’ opinions.
+Once you receive their feedback, check to see if any patterns in their opinions emerge and use them to improve what you’ve written.

 Beta Readers vs. Similar Roles